-Non-repairable Vehicles.
-Fleet owners that need to temporarily replace a vehicle due to an accident or other onetime event due to circumstances beyond the fleet owner’s control, such as fire or catastrophic failure, that damages both the engine and vehicle such that the vehicle is not repairable may request and obtain an exemption from the ZEV purchase requirements specified in section 2013.1(a) to purchase a used ICE vehicle of the same configuration and with an engine with the same or newer model year as the non-repairable vehicle no later than 180 calendar days from the date the vehicle became non-repairable.
-Fleet owners must report the replacement vehicle within 30 calendar days of adding it to the California fleet as specified in section 2013.3 and keep records for both vehicles as specified in section 2013.4(k).
-To apply, fleet owners must submit the following information and documentation to TRUCRS@arb.ca.gov prior to reporting the used vehicle as part of the California fleet:
+Non-recoverable Vehicle.
+Fleet owners that need to immediately replace a vehicle due to an accident or other one-time event due to circumstances beyond the fleet owner’s control, such as fire or catastrophic failure, that damages both the engine and vehicle such that the vehicle is not repairable, or if the vehicle is stolen and not recoverable, may request and obtain an exemption from the ZEV purchase requirements specified in section 2013.1(a).
+If the non-recoverable vehicle is a new ICE vehicle, the fleet owner may request the exemption to purchase a new ICE vehicle.
+If the non-recoverable vehicle is a used ICE vehicle, the fleet owner may request the exemption to purchase a used ICE vehicle.
+In both cases, the ICE vehicle being purchased shall be of the same configuration and shall be equipped with an engine with the same or newer model year as the non-recoverable vehicle, provided the engine is 2010 model year or newer.
+The replacement vehicle shall be purchased no later than 180 calendar days from the date of the accident, theft, or other event that made the vehicle non-recoverable.
+Fleet owners shall report the replacement vehicle within 30 calendar days of adding it to the California fleet as specified in section 2013.3 and keep records for both vehicles as specified in section 2013.4(j).
+To request the exemption, fleet owners shall submit the following information and documentation to TRUCRS@arb.ca.gov prior to reporting the replacement vehicle as part of the California fleet:

-A copy of a police report, statement from the insurance company, or signed attestation from a fleet owner’s governing board indicating the vehicle is non-repairable;
+A copy of a police report, statement from the insurance company, or signed attestation from a fleet owner’s governing board indicating the vehicle is non-recoverable;

-The VIN of the non-repairable vehicle; and
+The VIN of the non-recoverable vehicle; and

-The following clear and legible digital photographs of the replacement used vehicle:
+The following clear and legible digital photographs of the replacement vehicle:

 VIN/GVWR label (typically located on the driver side door or door jamb);